 The Best Mashed Potatoes

-We love potatoes around here and mashed potatoes is one of our favorite recipes.
+We love potatoes around here, and mashed potatoes are one of our favorite recipes.
 And, I like to think these are the best mashed potatoes.

 A Super Easy Mashed Potatoes Recipe